Dry eye can be a temporary or chronic condition with many causes. In either case, your doctor can help you find ways to reduce your symptoms.

 A doctor may prescribe different kinds of oral medications to treat dry eye.
 One way is through antibiotics.
 There are certain antibiotics that have been found to stimulate oil production in the glands around the eyes.

 These medications may be given orally or as eye drops.
-If your doctor believes your dry eye is caused primarily by inflammation, they may prescribe anti-inflammatory antibiotics.
+If your doctor believes your dry eye is caused primarily by

 Another oral medication that may be prescribed is called cyclosporine.
 Cyclosporine is also used to treat patients with rheumatoid arthritis and psoriasis.
 This drug suppresses the immune system so that the body stops attacking itself.
 Cyclosporine comes either as a capsule or liquid, and works by preventing inflammation.